-If you discover you have been assigned a neighbour with whom you would feel awkward or uncomfortable interviewing, or someone with whom you strongly believe it would be difficult for you to complete an interview, for whatever reason, you should immediately notify the Survey Supervisor.
+If you discover you have been assigned a neighbor with whom you would feel awkward or uncomfortable interviewing, or someone with whom you strongly believe it would be difficult for you to complete an interview, for whatever reason, you should immediately notify the Survey Supervisor.
 Your assignment may be switched or reassigned, rather than risk a refusal.

-OTHER visits at different hours on different days.
+If you do not contact anybody at an address you will need to make at least three (3) OTHER visits at different hours on different days.
 You should have attempted at least one contact for each assignment within the first ten (10) days.
 Furthermore, for households where the final status is "no contact", at least one visit should have been on a Saturday or Sunday AND if two consecutive "no contacts" are made on weekdays, the last two visits should be on weekends.
 If you would like to leave a note with a name and contact number, you may, BUT only after 4 previous visits.
 One household may represent 5 to 20 other households, so every non-interview, even one, is important.

 Every attempt to establish contact at an assigned household must be recorded on the Survey Control Sheet of the questionnaire (front page) for the corresponding household.
-It may be necessary to discreetly inquire of neighbours whether anyone usually lives in a household to establish whether it is a VACANT or NO CONTACT situation.
-It is critical that you understand the difference between "vacant" and "no contact" since misclassification between these two terms will have a significant impact on estimates derived from the sample survey.
+It may be necessary to discreetly inquire of neighbors whether anyone usually lives in a household to establish whether it is a VACANT or NO CONTACT situation.
+It is important that you understand the difference between "vacant" and "no contact" since misclassification between these two terms could have an impact on estimates derived from the sample survey.

 If you find more than five households at an assignment ONLY ONE will be interviewed.
-Simply call the Census & Survey Supervisor with all the required information and one will be randomly selected for you to do.
+Simply call the Survey Supervisor with all the required information and one will be randomly selected for you to do.
 Write and draw a detailed description of EACH household on the Survey Control Sheet so that our Household Register can be updated.
 Conversely if the description indicated more than one household (for example it indicates a duplex) but you verify the building is designed to accommodate only one household, then you should make a note so the Register can be revised to show this.
+You must also note the number of additional found households not previously in the household register on the first page of the questionnaire.